airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 #### 2. **Define Workflow**

-Next, define the workflow that your application will use.
+Define the workflow that your application will use.
 This is where you specify how the agents interact and what they do.
 Here's an example workflow definition:

 ```python
 {!> docs_src/getting_started/nats/main_1_nats.py [ln:3-57] !}